Introduction

 From eye-popping service comes industry legends, rave reviews in the media, and fabulous word of mouth, which is the most effective marketing tool a company can have.

-In the end, they agreed that it came from their commitment to five core values: caring for each other; caring for the guests; caring for the community; caring for suppliers; and caring for investors and profitability- in descending order of importance.
+In the end, they agreed that it came from their commitment to five core values: caring for each other, caring for the guests, caring for the community, caring for suppliers, and caring for investors and profitability- in descending order of importance.

 “Great customer service involves demonstrating to customers that you value their business and will go the extra mile to keep it.
 Enlightened hospitality means showing them that you care about them personally.”

 Wherein Erickson and his employees first identified companies that once had mojo and lost it and then tried to figure out how that happened?
 The group concluded that, among other things, the companies “forgot about the emotional connection with the consumer… and concentrated on the process of business.”
-They stopped being the type of business to which customers feel an intimate connection- the type they identify with and want to be associated with because they share the companies values; Or because they perceive it to be authentic, true to itself, the Real McCoy; Or because they know they can always count it come through; Or because they think it’s cool.
+They stopped being the type of business to which customers feel an intimate connection- the type they identify with and want to be associated with because they share the company’s values; Or because they perceive it to be authentic, true to itself, the Real McCoy; Or because they know they can always count it come through; Or because they think it’s cool.

 Like other small Giants, CitiStorage strives to have an intimate workplace and uses every technique its managers can think of- or can borrow from other companies- not only to create an atmosphere in which employees feel valued and respected but also to make it possible for them to have fun at work.

-But becoming customer intimate involved more than getting close to customers and selling them good products.
+But becoming customer-intimate involved more than getting close to customers and selling them good products.
 The goal was to develop the ability to provide customers with products that could serve the multiplicity of their needs, and they do it at a lower cost than anyone else in the market.

 It took years in a few costly mistakes to make the change, the company learned the hard way, for example, that it should have spent a lot of time and money developing new products for new customers … Nor did ECCO have much success selling new products to existing customers unless it already demonstrated competence in the channel.